Regardtj/Control-M-SaaS-File-Transfer/README.md

 <img width="507" alt="Screenshot 2020-11-09 at 18 41 18" src="https://user-images.githubusercontent.com/51226604/98582675-31859980-22bb-11eb-8f60-e40ee6ef90bb.png">

+# 5. File Watching:

-5. The next job will then be a file watcher responsible for monitoring a file arrival in a specific folder.
+The next job will then be a file watcher responsible for monitoring a file arrival in a specific folder.
 Once the file arrives, it will trigger a job to run to show the continuing of a workflow acting on a trigger.

 Template: **zzz-mft-file-watcher**